ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-For this example program, we use the object-orientated programming style and keep all the geometric [object]{.obj} instances as references in a single sequence.
+For this example program, we use the object-orientated programming style and keep all the geometric [object] instances as references in a single sequence.
 Note that doing this is not always a good idea, as this OOP style with the use of references and dynamic run-time dispatch can be slower due to many small heap allocations for each [ref]